<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 therapeutic drug monitoring: 5 TDM predictions that will surprise you

-Therapeutic Drug Monitoring (TDM) is a procedure used to help in determining the concentration of drugs in the blood.
+Therapeutic Drug Monitoring (TDM) is a procedure used to help determine the concentration of drugs in a person's bloodstream.
+TDM helps doctors monitor patients who are taking therapeutic drugs, to ensure drug efficacy and to avoid drug toxicity.
 More broadly, TDM describes a branch of clinical chemistry that works in collaboration with other fields, including pharmacokinetics as well as pharmacogenomics.
-The discipline of TDM is expected to report some significant developments in the coming years.
-The following are some of the projections and important transformations expected of TDM sooner than later.

 shutterstock_1089426038

-2. Innovation in therapeutic drug monitoring will be driven forward by a confluence of factors, including increased participation of private and government sectors in the TDM market, increase in drug profiling, and the improved health care system.
+2. Innovation in therapeutic drug monitoring will be driven forward by a confluence of factors, including increased participation of private and government sectors in the TDM market, increase in drug profiling, and the improved healthcare system.

 3. Ongoing issues, including retrenchment in hospital and reimbursement of funds, are expected to affect the TDM market.
 Allocation of resources and fluctuations in the global market are also expected to affect the field.

-All told, the therapeutic drug monitoring market is expected to grow quite a bit as it plays an important role in treatment and improvement of overall quality of life.
+The therapeutic drug monitoring market is expected to grow quite a bit as it plays an important role in treatment and improvement of overall quality of life.

 No Comments Yet